knpuniversity/phpunit/knpu/tdd-in-practice.md

 ./vendor/bin/phpunit
 ```

 Ha!
 It passes!
-The third step to TDD is refactor... but I don't think we need to
+The third step to TDD is refactor... which I don't think is needed
 in this case.

 Wait, what?
-You don't like my hardcoded stirng?
+You *don't* like my hardcoded string?
 I know, returning a hardcoded string
 is *silly*... and I don't do this in real life.
-But it highlights an important thing
+But it shows off an important thing
 with TDD: keep your code simple.
 Don't make it unnecessarily fancy or cover unnecessary
 use-cases.
-If you *do* have an edge-case you want to cover, add the test first,
+If you *do* have an edge-case that you want to cover, add the test first,
-*then* code for it.
+and *then* code for it.

 ## Adding another Case

 Actually, let's do that now: add a new test method: `testReturnsFullSpecificationForTyrannosaurus`.
-Ok, I want each `Dinosaur` to have a *genus* - like Tyrannosaurus - and a flag that
+I want each `Dinosaur` to have a *genus* - like Tyrannosaurus - and a flag that
-says whether or not it's carnivorous.
+says whether or not it likes to eat people...
+I mean whether or not it's carnivorous.
 These will be used in `getSpecification()`.
-Create a `new Dinosaur()` and pass `Tyrannosaurus`, and `true` for carnivorous...
+Create a `new Dinosaur()` and pass
-because T-Rex's love to eat people.
+`Tyrannosaurus`, and `true` for carnivorous... because T-Rex's *love* to eat people.

 Set its length to 12.
 This time, the specification should be: